bharath12b5/mvn-linux/Building-XMLSec.md

 # Building XMLSec

+Below versions of XMLSec are available in respective distributions:

+*    RHEL 6     has `1.2.20`
+*    RHEL 7     has `1.2.20`
+*    Ubuntu 16.04     has `1.2.20`

-XMLSec source code can be built for Linux on z Systems running RHEL 7.1/6.6, SLES 12/11 and Ubuntu 16.04 by following these instructions.
-Version 1.2.22 has been successfully built & tested this way.
+The instructions provided below specify the steps to build XMLSec 1.2.22 on Linux on the IBM z Systems for RHEL 6/7, SLES 11/12 and Ubuntu 16.04.

 _**General Notes:**_